 The aviation design bureau under Alexander Yakovlev was a leader in the development of first generation Soviet jet fighters.
 Aircraft such as the Yak-15, Yak-17, and Yak-23 provided useful service to Soviet forces and paved the way for more advanced aircraft.
 Yakovlev also developed a number of other experimental single-engined fighters that did not reach production.
 This document describes Yakovlev's early single-engine jet fighters.

-* The Soviet Union was in such a hurry to field a jet fighter at the end of the war that the idea of using the Yakovlev bureau to actually manufacture a copy of the German Messerschmitt Me-262 was seriously considered.
+* The Soviet Union was in such a hurry to field a jet fighter at the end of the Second World War that the idea of using the Yakovlev bureau to actually manufacture a copy of the German Messerschmitt Me 262 was seriously considered.
 However, Yakovlev and his engineers came back with an alternate proposal that made more sense.
-The Yak-3 lightweight piston fighter had proven extremely adaptable, and they proposed to fit one of the Me-262's Junkers Jumo 004B axial-flow turbojets to the Yak-3 in place of the aircraft's piston engine.
+The Yak-3 lightweight piston fighter had proven highly adaptable, and they proposed to fit one of the Me 262's Junkers Jumo 004B axial-flow turbojets to the Yak-3 in place of the aircraft's piston engine.
 Use of existing Yak-3 assemblies would simplify and speed up manufacture and introduction to operation.

 The Yak-15 was clearly an improvisation, with the jet engine grafted on underneath the nose of the fighter, so that the engine exhaust was directly below the cockpit.
-The Soviets referred to this as the "redan" or "stepped" configuration.
+The Soviets referred to this as the "redan (stepped)" configuration.
 The fighter's underbelly was sheathed in stainless steel to protect it from the exhaust heat, and since the aircraft had a tailwheel landing configuration, the tailwheel was a metal roller to protect it from the exhaust flow.

 However inelegant the Yak-15 may have been, the Soviet Union now had an operational jet fighter whose performance pushed 800 KPH (500 MPH), faster than any pure piston fighter the USSR possessed, and which inherited much of the Yak-3's legendary agility.
 In fact, it was one of the lightest jet fighters ever built.